View All Books in the Exhibition

 London: Readers’ Digest Association Ltd., 1985

-From the Information : Illustrating Natural History section of the exhibition
+From the Information : Illustrating_Natural_History section of the exhibition

 Flora of the Colosseum of Rome, or, Illustrations and Descriptions of Four Hundred and Twenty Plants Growing Spontaneously upon the Ruins of the Colosseum of Rome